Menu Icon

 Disclaimer:

-Amaha is equipped to provide care and support for individuals experiencing severe psychological distress, including schizophrenia and other psychotic conditions.
+Amaha is equipped to provide care and support for individuals experiencing severe psychological distress, including complex psychiatric disorders and other complex conditions.
 For those in need of more intensive care and daily support, we are launching an in-patient care facility in Bengaluru soon.

-If you or someone you know is experiencing thoughts of self-harm, suicide, or any other life-threatening situation, contact a helpline or go to the nearest hospital or emergency room.
+If you or someone you know is experiencing at-risk behaviors or safety concerns, or any other life-threatening crisis or critical mental health situation, contact a helpline or go to the nearest hospital or emergency room.
 Having a close family member or friend with you for support can be invaluable during this time.

 For emergency mental health support, please call the national Tele MANAS helpline at 1-800 891 4416.